mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 The rest of the fields are simple.
 I will not explain them in detail but show the final code instead.
-The field called `query` contains BSON documents, but as mentioned before, decoding them are outside the scope of this post.
+The field called `query` contains BSON documents, but as mentioned before, decoding them is outside the scope of this post.
 I'll use `ProtoField.none` for that field, which is a type that can be used for unstructured data.
 The script with `OP_QUERY` added is then:

 ```lua